Do you feel like you wasted a bunch of time trying to live your life the way others want you to live?

 After 90 days, if you really push yourself, you’ll have a good idea of whether you want to stick with the path or not.
 You should judge the success of your experiment by whether or not you enjoyed and got invested in the process, not how amazing your results were.

 Ninety days isn’t enough time to build a brand new life from scratch.
 It’s just enough to give you a clue.

 Phase 3: The full transformation

-If you make it past 90 days, it’s time to work towards reinventing yourself for good.
+If you make it past 90 days and you’re enjoying these new habits, it’s time to work towards reinventing yourself for good.
 For me, I went from trying out writing as an experiment to realizing I really wanted to pursue it as a career after about a year.
 If you can stick with something for a year, you’re far ahead of the pack.

 Here’s what you have to understand about building a new life path fromsomething you try on the side.
 If you stick with it, you’ll experience exponential growth in the long run.
 At first, you won’t see a ton of rewards for your efforts.
 But, as time passes, you’ll get dramatically better results with the same level of effort.
 You need to give yourself time to learn the nuances of your new path—the skills and micro-skills you need to be successful.